Fang-Robotics-ACC/fang-robotics-mcb/docs/articles/code_architecture/unit_testing/dependency_injection_unit_tests.md

 };

 ```
-Thi is the main test setup.
+This is the main test setup.
 Notice that it does NOT inherit from gtest.
 This
 only sets up the variables which will be used in other tests such as accessing
 the motors.